-Not even Satan is immune to this trope.
-The Rolling Stones' Sympathy For The Devil includes the boast "I laid traps for troubadoures/Who get killed before they reach Bombay" [presumably in a TARDIS].
+- Not even Satan is immune to this trope.
+The Rolling Stones' Sympathy For The Devil from Beggars Banquet includes the Badass Boast "I laid traps for troubadoures/Who get killed before they reach Bombay" [presumably in a TARDIS].

 - The novelty song Grandad (a 1970/1 UK hit for Clive Dunn) has the titular grandad reminiscing about his memories of growing up in the old days.
 Judging by the mishmash of references, his childhood lasted from about the 1840s to the 1940s.

 - 'Hail Caesar'by AC/DC- The lyrics clearly refer to the assassination of Julius Caesar, but apparently the killing started in the Colosseum despite the fact that the Colosseum wasn't built until more than 100 years later.

 - The video for Stand And Deliver by Adam Ant mostly has a 17th or 18th century look, but with several unexplained modern elements.

 - In Paint's song, After Ever After, a heavy amount of Reality Ensues in the Disney films, which for the most part take place centuries before said reality ensued.
 Examples include Ariel's kingdom being affected by the BP Oil Spill, Elsa taking action over the global warming crisis, or even Aladdin got nabbed by the CIA during the War on Terror.
 The only cases where the anachronism is justified or averted is during Tiana's segment, where she suffers the consequences of Hurricane Katrina (The Princess and the Frog took place in the 1930's, so it wouldn't be any stretch of the imagination for Tiana to go through that in her old age) and Pocahontas, where the Fridge Horror of colonialism is fully realized.